Anon-Planet/thgtoa/guide.md

 **As a bonus, it could be interesting to also consider Hardening your Windows Host OS somewhat.
 See <https://github.com/beerisgood/windows10_hardening>** <sup>[[Archive.org]][572]</sup> (This is a security guide, not a privacy guide.
 If you use this guide, do not enable Hyper-V as it does not play well with Virtualbox, and do not enable features that were specifically disabled for privacy reasons earlier.
 Such as SmartScreen, cloud protection...)

-# Appendix C: Windows Installation Media Creation (Windows 10) or Download (Windows 11)
+# Appendix C: Windows 10 and 11 Installation Media Creation:

 ## Windows 10